 Here is a curated list of 100 books that are considered classics, influential, or simply a must-read.
 Delve into these literary masterpieces, and enrich your reading journey before you bid farewell to this mortal coil.

-Best 100 Books of all time to Read Before You Die in different categories
+Best Books in different categories

-Some of the Best 100 Books of all time to Read Before You Die
+Best 100 Books of all time

-What are your Best 100 Books to Read Before You Die?
+What are your Best Books

 Fiction